Open GI Cookies and Privacy Notice

 Please do not send us personal or sensitive data over and above the minimum requirements (such as your name and contact details) via fax or email without prior notification and agreement, or unless explicitly requested.

-Please note that unless specifically instructed, your information will be sent using the same format as that of the request. i.e. if the request was received via email, the information will normally be sent back to you via secure email unless you explicitly request otherwise.
+Please note that unless specifically instructed, your information will be sent using the same format as that of the request. i.e., if the request was received via email, the information will normally be sent back to you via secure email unless you explicitly request otherwise.
 Your information will be returned within one (1) month, and in a secure manner.
 No information will be released, and the clock will not start until your identity has been confirmed.
-This needs to be photographic evidence and evidence of occupancy.
-This can either be sent with your request or could follow.

 If the data you need sight of is specific, it would help us to respond in a faster time if you were to identify exactly what data or which particular area you are looking for.
 For example, all personal data we hold on you about your marketing preferences, or all data you have given us in relation to careers at Open GI.

-All data we collect from you here and subsequently process will be done so in the EEA.
-If it becomes necessary to process data outside the EEA, we ensure that the relevant third party processing the data gives the required contractual undertakings as specified by the EU, and that we make it clear to you that this will take place.
+All data we collect from you here and subsequently process will be done so within the United Kingdom.
+If it becomes necessary to process data outside the UK, we ensure that the relevant third party processing the data undertakes to provide at least an equivalent level of protection that we would provide to you, and we will make it clear to you that this will take place.
+If you are sending us your data from outside of the UK, please satisfy yourself first that we have adequate security controls in place.
+Contact us first before sending if you are unsure.
+By default, we do not expect or request personal data belonging to non-UK residents.

 We hold your data only for as long as is necessary for specified purpose.
-Open GI has an internal Data Retention Policy which sets a framework around retention to ensure we are not storing data that we no longer need or should still have.
+Open GI has an internal Data Retention Policy which sets a framework to ensure we are not storing data that we no longer need.

-If you choose to exercise your right to erasure (also known as the right to be forgotten), we will need to retain some basic information in order to avoid sending you unwanted material or correspondence at a later date.
+If you choose to exercise your right to erasure (also known as the right to be forgotten), we will need to retain some basic information in a suppress list in order to avoid sending you unwanted material or correspondence at a later date.

 What is a cookie?

-A "cookie" is a piece of information that gets stored on the device you are browsing from.
+A ‘cookie’ is a piece of information that gets stored on the device you are browsing from.
 They can record how you move around a website so that when you revisit it can present tailored options based on the information stored about your last visit.
 Cookies can also be used to analyse traffic and for advertising and marketing purposes.
-In most cases, cookies are not really intrusive but are there to make the page work better either directly (such as essential cookies), or indirectly (such as analytics cookies to assist web designers in making the site easier to use).
+In most cases, cookies are not intrusive but are there to make the page work better either directly (such as essential cookies), or indirectly (such as performance (analytics) cookies to assist web designers in making the site easier to use).

 Some cookies could be considered intrusive if they collect personal data or otherwise identify you as an individual and further use this data.
 Open GI do not use such cookies on this website.